-The CIS regulations provide that the priority date of the valid labor certification is not always the determining date for purposes of eligibility under section 245(i) of the Act.
-Certain applications for labor certification and/or immigrant petitions may still qualify despite the fact that they have been subsequently withdrawn, denied, or revoked due to circumstances that have arisen after the time of filing.
-However, the beneficiary will still have to show he or she is eligible for immigrant classification and has an immigrant visa number immediately available at the time of filing for adjustment of status.
-See 8 CFR § 245.10(a)(3) and (b)(2).
+The CIS regulations governing section 245(i) of the Act concern the filing date of the application for labor certification, and not the priority date.
+See 8 CFR 245.10(a)(3).
+The regulations provide that the priority date of an application for labor certification is not always the determining date for purposes of eligibility under section 245(i) of the Act.
+Certain applications for labor certification and/or immigrant petitions may still qualify despite the fact that they have been subsequently withdrawn, denied, or revoked due to circumstances that have arisen after the time of filing which have resulted in a loss of the underlying priority date.
+In order to adjust status, however, the beneficiary still must meet the eligibility requirements for the relevant immigrant classification and have an immigrant visa number immediately available at the time of filing for adjustment of status.
+See 8 CFR 245.10(a)(3) and (b)(2).

 As set forth in the introductory text to the March 26, 2001, interim rule, CIS has chosen to implement section 245(i) of the Act with an "alien-based reading."
 Under this reading, an alien is considered to qualify as a "grandfathered alien" as long as he or she meets the terms of section 245(i) of the Act, meaning he or she is the beneficiary of a properly filed application for labor certification or immigrant petition that was filed on or before April 30, 2001 and was approvable when filed.
-The regulations at 8 CFR § 245.10(a)(3) hold that unless that initial immigrant petition or application for labor certification was not properly filed or meritorious in fact, or was filed frivolously, the fact that the qualifying application for labor certification or immigrant petition is not the instant vehicle for adjustment of status does not alter the fact that the alien is eligible to benefit from section 245(i) of the Act.
+The regulations at 8 CFR 245.10(a)(3) hold that unless that initial immigrant petition or application for labor certification was not properly filed, not meritorious in fact, or was filed frivolously, the fact that the qualifying application for labor certification or immigrant petition is not the instant vehicle for adjustment of status does not alter the fact that the alien is eligible to benefit from section 245(i) of the Act.
 See Adjustment of Status to That Person Admitted for Permanent Residence; Temporary Removal of Certain Restrictions of Eligibility, 66 FR 16383 (March 26, 2001).

-The issue before the AAO is whether or not the receipt letter from the Alien Labor Certification Unit of the Texas Workforce Commission meets the criteria of 8 CFR § 245.10 to qualify the alien beneficiary as a "grandfathered alien."
-The applicant must show that he is the beneficiary of an application for labor certification that was properly filed and was approvable when filed.
+The issue before the AAO in the instant case is whether or not the applicant was the beneficiary of an application for labor certification that was properly filed pursuant to Department of Labor regulations prior to April 30, 2001 and was approvable when filed.

-In order to qualify as properly filed under 8 CFR § 245.10, the applicant must demonstrate that the application for labor certification was accepted pursuant to the regulations of the Secretary of Labor, 20 CFR § 656.21.
+In order to qualify as properly filed under 8 CFR 245.10, the applicant must demonstrate that the application for labor certification was accepted pursuant to the regulations of the Secretary of Labor, 20 CFR 656.21.
 In general, CIS will accept a receipt letter from a state employment agency as evidence that the application was accepted pursuant to the DOL regulations.
 See Memo from Robert L. Bach, Executive Associate Commissioner, Office of Policy and Programs, to Regional Directors, et al, Accepting Applications for Adjustment of Status under Section 245(i) of the Immigration and Nationality Act, 2, (June 10, 1999).
-The applicant has provided a receipt letter, and therefore this office will find that the application for labor certification was properly filed.
+The applicant has provided an uncertified application for labor certification and a two letters from the Department of Labor concerning that application.
+The letters and the application show that the application was filed on November 11, 1997, and therefore, this office will find that the application for labor certification was properly filed.